FRRouting/frr/doc/user/ospf6d.rst

 CLI.

-The supported set mirrors the OSPFv2 side documented in :ref:`ospfv2`, with two v3-specific gaps:
+The supported set mirrors the OSPFv2 side documented in :ref:`ospfv2`, with two v3-specific constraints:

 * ``areas/area/default-cost``: ospf6d has no per-area stub default-cost
-  knob, so this leaf is not implemented.
-Setting it via YANG is rejected by mgmtd as ``no backend handles this path``.
-This matches FRR's existing v3 CLI surface (which has no ``area X default-cost`` equivalent) and is a pre-existing v2/v3 feature gap, not introduced by this conversion.
+  knob, so this OSPFv2-only leaf is rejected by the deviation module's schema constraints on OSPFv3 instances.
+The same OSPFv2-only protection applies to ``mpls/ldp/igp-sync``, ``mpls/te-rid/ipv4-router-id``, ``interface/prefix-suppression`` and ``static-neighbors/neighbor``.
+  ``ospf/address-family`` is retained for RFC 9129
+  notification leafrefs and constrained to ``ipv6``.
 * ``interface-type``: RFC 9129 declares ``broadcast``, ``non-broadcast``, ``point-to-multipoint``, ``point-to-point`` and ``hybrid``. ospf6d only accepts ``broadcast``, ``point-to-point`` and ``point-to-multipoint``;